convince-project/smc_ros_gazebo_plugins/README.md

 *Fix:*
 We updated the Docker recipe to limit the amount of parallel threads used to compile both the packages we depend on and our ones.
 This limits the amount of required memory.
+If necessary, try to reduce this number even further depending on the available hardware.
+(See lines 97 and 115 of Docker/Dockerfile)

 ### Problem 2: Problem when starting the container for running the experiment
 *Error message:*